-Stolen thoughts, hidden conversations and incoherent babble from beyond the wall of sleep.
-Also frequent snippets from music based attempts to describe the absurd nature of all life and all life-long learning.
+Random thoughts, hidden conversations and incoherent babble from beyond the wall of sleep.
+Also frequent snippets from music based attempts to describe the absurd nature of life in general.

 Sunday, February 17, 2013

 OUR RESPONSIBILITY AND OUR PROMISE.

 Nothing is more important to Tesco than the trust our customers place in us.
 And that trust depends on the quality of the products we sell.

 Since we became aware that a small number of Tesco processed meat products have been contaminated with horsemeat, we have been working flat out to get to the bottom of the issue.

 While tests continue, today I want to make a clear promise to customers and to tell you about the rigorous processes we have put in place to prevent this situation happening again.

 Here's my promise: we will set a new benchmark for the testing of products, to give you confidence that if it isn't on the label, it isn't in the product.
 And that will be backed up by an industry-leading commitment to enable you to find out much more about what's in the food we sell and how it's produced.

 Let me tell you some of the things we are doing immediately: